-"Discrimination" means acting, failing to act, or unduly delaying an action regarding any person because of race, religion, color, sex, national origin, age (except as required by state or federal law), occupation, familial status (families with children), marital status, political opinion, personal appearance, sexual orientation, or physical or mental handicap, in such a way that the person is adversely affected.
+"Discrimination" means acting, failing to act, or unduly delaying an action regarding any person because of race, religion, color, sex, national origin, age (except as required by State or Federal law), occupation, familial status, marital status, political opinion, personal appearance, sexual orientation, disability, or gender identity, in such a way that the person is adversely affected.

-"Familial status" means one or more persons under the age of 18 years living with a parent or other person who has legal custody of the minor, or the designee of the parent or other person (with written permission).
+"Familial status" means one or more persons under 18 years living with a parent or other person who has legal custody of the minor or the designee of the parent or other person (with written permission).
 This protection also applies to a person who is pregnant or is in the process of getting legal custody of a minor.

-"Housing" means a dwelling for the use of one or more individuals, groups or families, any mobile home site, and any land offered for sale or lease for the construction of housing.
+"Housing" means a dwelling for the use of one or more individuals, groups, or families, any mobile home site, and any land offered for sale, sublease, or lease for the construction of housing.

 "Occupation" means the principal lawful activity of one's life.
-Persons protected under this category include students, welfare recipients, retired persons, physically or mentally handicapped persons, and persons irrespective of income.
+Persons protected under this category include students, welfare recipients, retired persons, persons with disabilities, and any persons irrespective of income.

-"Sexual orientation" means a person's preference or practice as to homosexuality, heterosexuality, or bisexuality, or being regarded or identified as having such a preference.
+"Sexual orientation" means a person's preference or practice regarding homosexuality, heterosexuality, or bisexuality, or being regarded or identified as having such a preference.

 Read the law: Prince George’s County Code, Subtitle 2 §2-186